vrdeeznuts/od-sideline-cam/README.md

     - Home:   `{HOME}`
     - End:    `{End}`

+### Auto-Clipping Notice
+Because the camera scripts are sandboxed (aka no way to interact with your computer outside of the game), I had to write that Powershell script to be able to send keystrokes.
+It works by listening to the auto-generated A2.log file (usually found at `%LOCALAPPDATA%\A2\Saved\Logs\A2.log`) for a specific string - `"GOAL_SCORED_MEDAL_TRIGGER"`.
+When the script sees that string in the log, it will send your specified clipping hotkey after an optional delay.
+Refer to the [auto-clipping instructions](#option-2-setup-with-auto-clipping) below to set it up.

 # Future Work
 Things I plan to add or want to add to this camera.
 - [ ] Add auto-select arena based on whitelist